DFE-Digital/login.dfe.organisations/README.md

 6. Add tenant Url to keyvault with name `tenantUrl` - added
 7. Add aad shd app id to keyvault with name `aadshdappid` - added
 8. Add redis Connection in the keyvault with name `redisConn`
+9. Add gias Service Url in the keyvault with name `giasServiceUrl`
+10. Add gias Service Username in the keyvault with name `giasServiceUsername`
+11. Add gias Service Password in the keyvault with name `giasServicePassword`
+12. Add gias All Groups DataUrl in the keyvault with name `giasAllGroupsDataUrl`